 Kitchen granite countertops are often the focal point of any kitchen design.
 Many people decide on different kitchen design ideas but are not sure what the final product will look like once the countertops are in place.
+This concern aggravates even more considering the high cost of granite per square foot.

 It is undeniable that custom granite countertops can highly increase the curb appeal in your kitchen and bathroom.
 It has amazing hardness and resistance against scratch and heat.

-Granite Cost for Different Level of Quality
+Cost of Granite Slab for Different Levels of Quality

 Similar to other natural and engineered stone countertops, granite also has various levels based on its quality and intricacy of design.
 In the market, there are mostly five, from Level 1, Level 2 Granite Cost, & Level 3 Granite Cost to Level 4 & 5.
 But it can reach all the way up to seven levels for some.
+Correspondingly, granite prices vary for each level.

 Granite Price Per Level